--Off leash parks have their share of negative publicity from dog attacks to loud dogs close to residential areas traffic, mug, dirty, space no longer available for non dog owners.
+Owners that cannot control their dogs which may end up in a bad situation traffic, mug, dirty, space no longer available for non dog owners.
 Dogs are hard on the environment as it is (food, poo bags, etc, etc), it seems like it encourages people to have more/get a dog.